 Those who have helped out with activities in schools find there are many

 benefits such as:

-- Helping to understand their subject area better through presenting it to younger
+- Understanding their subject area better through presenting it to younger people

 - Getting to meet other people who are passionate about the sector

 If you would like to inspire young people to consider a career in food and drink

 please complete the sign up form and return to

 email@example.com.
 We will then contact you to answer any questions and